ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities:*

+- Discuss updated course policies
-- *Seminar discussion about data in the humanities*
+- Discussion about data in the humanities.
+What do humanists' mean when they say *data*?
+What is a data biography?
-- *Discuss potential datasets for final project*
+- Discuss potential datasets for final project and some of the difficulties in finding data
+- Explore The Pudding's Film Dialogue project and data with Jupyter notebooks and Pandas (time permitting)

 *Assignment for next class:*

 - Benjamin Schmidt, “Do Digital Humanists Need to Understand Algorithms?,”*Debates in the Digital Humanities* 2016 http://dhdebates.gc.cuny.edu/debates/text/99
 - Wes McKinney. *Python for Data Analysis*.
 2017.
-Chapters 8-9
+Chapters 5

 *Second Meeting: Exploratory Data Analysis in Python March 26, 2020*